codeforpdx/recordexpungPDX/doc/design.md

 **`POST`** `/api/oeci_login/`

-Attempts to log into the oeci web portal.
-If successful, returns ...
+Requires a user authentication token.

+Attempts to log into the OECI web portal with the provided username and password.
+If successful, closes the session with OECI and returns those credientials encrypted in a cookie.
+No "logged in" state is maintained with the remote site.
+Instead, subsequent calls to the /api/search endpoint use the encrypted credentials to log in again before performing the search.

 Required headers: